freebirdxr/bl_input/README.md

 ## Events
 ### XR
-The callback will contain `"XR_ACTION"` as the first argument, and an instance of `bpy.types.Event` as the second argument.
+The callback will contain `"XR_ACTION"` as the first argument, and an instance of [`bpy.types.Event`](https://docs.blender.org/api/current/bpy.types.Event.html) as the second argument.

-You can access the XR event data using the `xr` field in the event object.
+You can access the XR event data using the `xr` field in the event object, which will be an instance of [`bpy.types.XrEventData`](https://docs.blender.org/api/current/bpy.types.XrEventData.html)

 The `event.xr.action` field will contain one of the following values, depending on which was triggered:
 * `"trigger"`